Where can I find water in my motorhome?

 Paying attention to water quality

 In France, and more generally in Europe, we're usually confident about the quality ofdrinking water from our taps.
 At least, up to a certain point.
 The fact is, however, that piping systems are sometimes outdated, and may therefore be made of lead.
-In this way, the water carries away all kinds of harmful substances , and the health damage caused by lead
+The water thus carries away all kinds of harmful substances , and the health health damage caused by lead

 Moreover, you don't always know how long the water has been stagnant in the pipes, and whether pathogenic micro-organisms have already formed.